-System \rightarrow System Dataset, shown in Figure 5.12, is used to select the pool which will contain the persistent system dataset.
+$System \rightarrow System \ Dataset$, shown in Figure 5.6a, is used to select the pool which will contain the persistent system dataset.
 The system dataset stores debugging core files and Samba4 metadata such as the user/group cache and share level permissions.
 If the FreeNAS® system is configured to be a Domain Controller, all of the domain controller state is stored there as well, including domain controller users and groups.

-Fig. 5.12: System Dataset Screen
+Figure 5.6a: System Dataset Screen

-Note: Encrypted volumes are not displayed in the System dataset pool drop-down menu.
+Note: encrypted volumes will not be displayed in the "System dataset pool" drop-down menu.